Single-hole spectral functions in one-dimensional quantum magnets with different ground states: Uniform - and - - Chains Uniform t-J and t-J-Q Chains

-To further investigate the spin polaron scenario, we adopt the SAC parametrization first introduced in Ref.~\cite{Shao17} and illustrated in Fig.~\ref{singlepeakpara}, where a sharp quasi-particle at the lower edge of the spectrum is represented by a single ``macroscopic'' $\delta$-function holding a fraction $a_0$ of the total spectral followed by a continuum represented by a large number $N_\omega$ of equal-weight, $a_i=(1-a_0)/N_\omega$, $\delta$-functions above $\omega_0$.
-The quasi-particle frequency $\omega_0$ is sampled at constant $a_0$ along with all $\omega_{i>0}$.
-Once the sampling has equilibrated, $\omega_0$ is essentially fixed.
+To further investigate the spin polaron scenario, we adopt the SAC parametrization first introduced in Ref.~\cite{Shao17} and illustrated in Fig.~\ref{singlepeakpara}, where a sharp quasiparticle at the lower edge of the spectrum is represented by a single ``macroscopic'' $\delta$-function holding a fraction $a_0$ of the total spectral weight, followed by a continuum represented by a large number $N_\omega$ of equal-weight, $a_i=(1-a_0)/N_\omega$, $\delta$-functions above $\omega_0$.
+The quasiparticle frequency $\omega_0$ is sampled at constant $a_0$ along with all $\omega_{i>0}$.
+Once the sampling has equilibrated, $\omega_0$ is essentially fixed (unless $a_0$ is very small).
 The parameter quasiparticle weight is determined by optimizing the goodness-of-fit $\chi^2$ in a scan over a range of $a_0$ values.
 Using this approach we obtain the momentum dependent spectral function and optimal quasiparticle weight $a_0(k)$ shown in Fig.~\ref{Fig.t1J0Q1SPa0All}.
 Notably, the quasiparticle weight is large close to $k=0$ and drops to zero in the neighborhood of $k=\pi$, in the latter case causing large uncertainties in the actual location of the edge.
 The very small spectral weight at low energy for $k \approx \pi$ is also seen with the power-law edge parametrizations in Figs.~\ref{Fig.t1J0Q1logcombine}(b) and \ref{Fig.t1J0Q1logcombine}(c).
-There is also no sign of a spinon branch, neither at the lower as close to $k=0$ or the upper bound of the spectrum close to $k=\pi$.
+There is also no sign of a spinon branch, either at the lower bound close to $k=0$ or at the upper bound of the spectrum close to $k=\pi$.

 We do not detect any signs of a gap between the potential spin polaron and the continuum of excitations, though a very small gap cannot be excluded.
 With the unconstrained sampling above the $\delta$-edge, it is not possible to resolve a very small gap because of entropic pressures that tend to spread out the continuum while maintaining a good fit to the QMC data.
 To explore the possibility of a very small gap separating an isolated sharp quasiparticle from the continuum, we impose a further constraint; a lower bound $\omega_1 > \omega_0$ for the contributions above the macroscopic $\delta$-function at $\omega_0$.
 Here $\omega_0$ is again sampled but fluctuates very little, and $\omega_1$ is optimized along with the weight $a_0$.
 To implement this optimization, we perform a scan over $\omega_1$ for several different values $a_0$, searching for the optimal pair $(a_0, \omega_1)$ corresponding to the $\chi^2$ minimum.
 This optimization in a 2D parameter space is time consuming but helped by the fact that $a_0$ obtained without the additional constraint is already very close to the further refined value.
 See Fig.~\ref{Fig.t1J0Q1SPa0w1} for a simple illustration where we demonstrate three $\omega_1$ scans and the corresponding optimal $A(\omega)$.